bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 Cell type
 --------------------------------------------------------------------------------
-The **Cell type** profiling infers the type of cells using computational deconvolution methods and reference datasets from the literature.
-Under the plot *Settings*, users can specify the ``plot type``: distribution, dotmap, or heatmap.
+The **Cell type** profiling panel infers the type of cells using computational deconvolution methods and reference datasets from the literature.
+In the plot settings menu, users can specify the ``plot type``: distribution, dotmap, or heatmap.
 They can select the reference dataset and the method for the cell type prediction in the ``reference`` and ``method`` settings, respectively.
-Currently, we have implemented a total of 8 methods and 9 reference datasets to predict immune cell types (4 datasets), tissue types (2 datasets), cell lines (2 datasets) and cancer types (1 dataset).
-However, we plan to expand the collection of methods and databases and to infer other cell types.
+Currently, we have implemented a total of 7 methods (EPIC, DeconRNAseq, DCQ, I-NNLS, NNLM, correlation-based and a meta-method) and 9 reference datasets to predict immune cell types (4 datasets: LM22, ImmProt, DICE and ImmunoStates), tissue types (2 datasets: HPA and GTEx), cell lines (2
+datasets: HPA and CCLE) and cancer types (1 dataset: CCLE).
+Not all methods or databases may be available for a dataset, the availability depends on the pre-processing done.

 .. figure:: figures/psc10.1.0.png
     :align: center